seanrioux/user-story-examples/index.md

 As a standard Gherkins can be really powerful in helping to expand on your stories, and narrow your specifications.
 Thats not to mention, that it can be used [as the basis for end-to-end testing](https://cucumber.io/tools/cucumber-open/).

-### Aceptance Criteria Example
+### Acceptance Criteria Example

 Let's put that all together with a user story example from above:

-_As a visitor, I want to view a selection of shirts, so that I can explore available options _
+_As a visitor, I want to view a selection of shirts, so that I can explore available options_

 ```
 Feature: View a selection of shirts